-Trade names are amortized on a straight-line basis over a 3.5 year useful life and the loyalty program is amortized on a straight-line basis over a one year useful life.
-Amortization expense with respect to trade names and the loyalty program amounted to \$1.2 million and \$1.9 million, respectively, for the three months ended March 31, 2016 and 2015, which is included in depreciation and amortization in the consolidated statements of operations.
-Such amortization expense is expected to be \$3.3 million during the remainder of 2016, \$1.9 million for the year ended December 31, 2017, and \$0.4 million for the year ended December 31, 2018.
+Trade names related to the Merger are amortized on a straight-line basis over a 3.5 year useful life.
+Trade names related to the Acquisition are non-amortizable, and loyalty programs are amortized on a straight-line basis over a one year useful life.
+Amortization expense with respect to trade names and the loyalty program for the three and six months ended June 30, 2016 amounted to \$1.2 million and \$2.4 million, respectively, and \$1.7 million and \$3.6 million for the three and six months ended June 30, 2015, respectively, which is included in depreciation and amortization expense in the consolidated statements of operations.
+Such amortization expense is expected to be \$2.1 million for the remainder of 2016, \$1.9 million for the year ended December 31, 2017, and \$0.4 million for the year ended December 31, 2018.